-The islands are spread over a large area of the Hauraki Gulf and are a significant part of Auckland City.
-The islands contain substantial natural and physical resources which include location, climate, topography and landscape.
+The islands all lie within the Hauraki Gulf Marine Park, and are spread over a large area of the Hauraki Gulf.
+They are a significant part of Auckland City, and are all subject to the HGMPA 2000 (HGMPA), which recognises the regional and national significance of the Hauraki gulf, The islands contain substantial natural and physical resources which include location, climate, topography and landscape.
 In particular, the landscape values inherent in the natural environment of the islands contribute to the unique identity of this part of the city.
 The landscape values include the: